daolympus/daolympus-docs/docs/contracts-old/equations.md

 bond Price = 1 + Premium
 $$

 OHM has an intrinsic value of 1 DAI, which is roughly equivalent to $1.
-In order to make a profit from bonding, Olympus charges a premium for each bond.
+In order to make a profit from bonding, Daolympus charges a premium for each bond.

 $$
 Premium = debt Ratio * BCV